Lectures for 2020 – can be found on invited talks page.

 In 1996 she set up her first MSc programme, prenatal genetics and fetal medicine and in 2009 she set up a further programme, reproductive science and women’s health.
+Additionally the Institute now has an MRes in reproductive science and women’s health and an MSc in women’s health.
 She has made a video to celebrate 20 years of the MSc programmes, from 1996-2016 which can be viewed here.

-Her research interests include preimplantation genetic diagnosis (PGD), reproductive genetics, new technology in IVF, embryo selection for IVF, social, ethical and legal issues relating to fertility treatment, social egg freezing and fertility awareness.
-She currently has three PhD students working on Jewish views to fertility treatment, the legal and ethical aspects of social egg freezing and fertility education.
+Her research interests include preimplantation genetic testing (PGT), reproductive genetics, new technology in IVF, embryo selection for IVF, social, ethical and legal issues relating to fertility treatment, social egg freezing, fertility education and FemTech.

 Joyce is invited to give talks at numerous international conferences including key note and plenary lectures.
-She talks on infertility, fertility, reproductive genetics and all aspects of women’s health.
+She talks on infertility, fertility, reproductive genetics, fertility awareness and all aspects of women’s health.

-Joyce is writing a book on all aspects of women’s health, from birth to death.
-The book is called ‘What every woman should know‘ and Joyce is hoping to take a roadshow around the UK to get women talking about their health and wellbeing.
+Joyce has written a book called Your Fertile Years.
+Joyce is hoping to take a roadshow around the UK to get women talking about puberty, the menstrual cycle, the fertile years and the menopause.

 She has been on the executive committees of the main IVF societies and organisations including ESHRE, PGDIS, ISPD, HFEA, British Fertility Society and the International Society of IVF.

-Joyce is a member of the Nuffield Council on Bioethics working party on Genome Editing.
+Joyce was a member of the Nuffield Council on Bioethics working party on Genome Editing.